InfVSR: Toward Consistency-Driven Streaming Generative Video Super-Resolution: Methodology

-\textbf{Global Coherence via Joint Visual Guidance.} While the rolling KV-cache preserves local temporal continuity, cache truncation may cause information loss.
-In standard video generation, this often necessitates external memory banks~\citep{streamv2v} to maintain long-term consistency.
-In VSR, however, the LR itself provides a strong global prior.
-We leverage this property by treating the LR video as a persistent global reference throughout restoration.
-Specifically, key frames (e.g., middle frame) are encoded with a pretrained visual encoder (i.e., DAPE~\citep{seesr}), and injected as visual prompts into the cross-attention layers of the DiT backbone.
-These prompts remain constant across all chunks, providing a consistent global anchor for identity and context.

-By combining rolling KV-cache with joint visual guidance, our framework achieves both local smoothness and global coherence across arbitrarily long sequences, with low computational overhead.
+\textbf{Global Coherence via Joint Visual Guidance.} While the rolling KV-cache preserves local temporal continuity, cache truncation may still lose long-range cues.
+In standard video generation, this often necessitates external memory banks~\citep{streamv2v}.
+In VSR, however, the LR video itself provides a strong global prior.
+We leverage this property by introducing joint visual guidance, which provides (1) a shared semantic anchor across multiple neighboring chunks to enhance consistency, while (2) serving as an extremely lightweight alternative to VLM-based prompt extraction for improving restoration quality.
+Specifically, LR key frames are encoded with a pretrained visual encoder (i.e., DAPE~\citep{seesr}), and injected as visual prompts into the cross-attention layers of the DiT backbone.
+These prompts are reused across multiple adjacent chunks to reduce overhead and stabilize context, and are updated through threshold-based key-frame switching when large motion or low reference relevance is detected.
+By combining rolling KV-cache with joint visual guidance, our framework achieves both local smoothness and global coherence across long sequences, with low computational overhead.